jj09/jj09.github.io/about.md

 * [voiceCmdr](https://github.com/jj09/voiceCmdr) - library for adding voice commands to your website
 * [Real Estate Investment Calculator](https://github.com/jj09/RealEstateInvestmentCalculator) - iOS and Android mobile apps for analyzing real estate investment
 * [Shopping Pad](https://github.com/jj09/ShoppingPad) - iOS and Android mobile apps for smart shopping list creation
-* [Bread Crumbs](https://github.com/jj09/breadcrumbs) - iOS and Android mobile apps for bookmarking place and navigating to it later (built before Google maps had that feature)
+* [Bread Crumbs](https://github.com/jj09/breadcrumbs) - iOS and Android mobile apps for bookmarking a place and navigating to it later (built before Google Maps had that feature)
-* [Desktop Watcher](https://github.com/jj09/DesktopWatcher) - a prank app for Windows: when you leave your computer unlocked, and someone moves your mouse it starts playing scary sound xD
+* [Desktop Watcher](https://github.com/jj09/DesktopWatcher) - a prank app for Windows: when you leave your computer unlocked, and someone moves your mouse it starts playing a scary sound xD

 <h3>Sport and outdoors</h3>